 Prayer is the essential lifeline of our communion with the Father.
 It allows us to partner with the Kingdom of Heaven, strengthens our faith, and promotes unity within the Church.

-Here are seven important and unique prayers that will encourage the church body and invite the partnership and transformation of the Holy Spirit into your meetings and bible studies.
+Here are seven important and unique opening prayers for a meeting or Bible study that will encourage the church body and invite the partnership and transformation of the Holy Spirit into your meetings and bible studies.

 “And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another – and all the more as you see the Day approaching.”
 Hebrews 10:24-25, NIV